 An expression profile plot will be generated for the consensus K-means result.
-The plot is shown in figure 6.
+The plot is shown in Figure 6, and groupname shows the name of genes belonging to each group.

 Now we can do hierarchical cluster on the samples.
-The consensus tree is shown in figure 7.
+The consensus tree is shown in Figure 7.